Dornsife College of Letters, Arts and Sciences

 All doctoral candidates must complete an approved sequence of four courses in core theory and methodology, including a classics-oriented course in political theory, a multivariate statistics course, a philosophies/methodologies of social inquiry course, and a course in advanced research methods.

 The selection of additional courses should be guided by the distribution requirements of the Ph.D. program.
-The student will choose three fields of concentration.
-Each field of concentration requires completion of at least three graduate level courses, including the core course in standard fields, with an average grade consistent with university and program requirements.
-Additional courses necessary to complete the 60 units required by the Graduate School should be taken in consultation with faculty advisers and the Guidelines for Graduate Study in Political Science and International Relations.
+The student will choose three fields of concentration, of which two will be examined fields.
+Each examined field of concentration requires completion of four graduate-level courses, including the core course in standard fields, with an average grade consistent with university and program requirements.
+The third non-examined field of concentration requires completion of three graduate-level courses with an average grade consistent with university and program requirements.
+Students are also advised to take an independent study course to work toward their substantive paper requirement.
+Additional courses necessary to complete the 70 units required by the Guidelines for Graduate Study in Political Science and International Relations should be taken in consultation with faculty advisers.

 Fields of Concentration